Crime and safety

 The complex issues of crime and community safety can only be tackled when agencies, organisations, businesses and communities work together in partnership.

-Since 1998, High Peak Borough Council has been a leading partner on the High Peak Community Safety Partnership.
-The High Peak community safety partnership sets priorities, manages resources and monitors the activity of the partnership.
+Since 1998, we have been a leading partner on the High Peak Community Safety Partnership.
+The High Peak community safety partnership sets priorities, manages resources and monitors the activity of the Partnership.

 The Community Safety Team undertakes the day-to-day work of the partnership.
-The team is based at Buxton Town Hall, and includes a Community Protection Officer and a Police Sergeant seconded to the department.
+The team is based at Buxton Town Hall, and includes a Community Safety and Enforcement Mananger, Community Protection Officer and a Police Sergeant seconded to the department.

 Derbyshire WISH North Domestic Abuse Support Services